Tools for Hope

 Equipping and Elevating Detroit's Early Childhood Professionals

-Join us for a virtual professional development series, led by Detroit-based organizations with deep experience serving children and families.
+Tools for Hope is a virtual professional development series, led by Detroit-based organizations with deep experience serving children and families.

-The 10 session series will offer pertinent topics to help ECE professionals support children and families through trauma, pivot to virtual learning strategies, maintaining health and safety protocols when reopening, kindergarten readiness and more.
+The 10 session series offered pertinent topics to help ECE professionals support children and families through trauma, pivot to virtual learning strategies, maintaining health and safety protocols when reopening, kindergarten readiness and more.

 - Covid-19 protocols for infection control and hygiene practices